 TRAFFICKED CHILDREN: Child trafficking involves moving children across or within national or international borders for the purposes of exploitation.
+Schools which have the ability to sponsor Child Student visa applications could be seen as soft targets for somebody trying to facilitate child trafficking into the UK.
 Exploitation includes children being used for sex work, domestic work, restaurant/ sweatshop, drug dealing, shoplifting and benefit fraud.
 Where the School is made aware of a student suspected of or actually being trafficked/exploited, including being in Private Fostering, the DSL will report our concerns to Children's social care.